How Colleges Award Credits for Work Experience

 For additional insights, explore a list of the best online colleges for working adults and this resource hub for military students.

-Resources
+Resources and Examples

 Excelsior’s UExcel Credit By Exam program offers new students an affordable CPL experience.
-Degree-seekers may take exams at home with an online proctor.
+Degree seekers may take exams at home with an online proctor.
 Exams include anatomy and physiology, business information systems, and contemporary mathematics.
 Each exam offers a detailed content guide breaking down covered topics.
 Learners receive a MyExcelsior transcript.
 Some credits transfer to other colleges.

 Frequently Asked Questions About Work Experience for College Credit